-For the fifteen primary gateway beams, there are a total of 170 forward link interconnections and 330 return link interconnections for a total of 500 interconnections.
-All of these are shown in Section S.10 of the Schedule S form.
-In order to show the beam interconnectivity for the two backup gateway beams in the Schedule S form, there would be 1,000 additional beam interconnections (500 for each of the two backup gateway beams).
-Hughes submits that a partial waiver of Section 25.114(c)(4)(iii) is appropriate in this instance, as the requirement of the rule is satisfied with respect to all of the primary interconnections on SPACEWAY 4.
-For one of the two backup gateways to come into use, one of the fifteen gateways for which interconnection data has been shown would have to have failed or otherwise been pulled from service, and the back-up gateway would have to have assumed its function.
+A partial waiver of Section 25.114(c)(4)(iii) is appropriate in this instance, as the requirement of the rule is satisfied with respect to all of the primary interconnections on Jupiter 97W.
+For either of the two backup gateways to come into use, one of the fifteen gateways for which interconnection data have been provided would have to have failed or otherwise been pulled from service, and the back-up gateway would have to have assumed its function.
 In this way, the purpose of the rule is satisfied, as Hughes has provided the data for all potential operational beams.

 Because it would be burdensome on Hughes to include the additional 1,000 beam interconnections - interconnections essentially associated with spare/redundant capacity -- in the associated Schedule S form, Hughes respectfully requests that the Commission accept the entries that have been provided for the primary gateway beams as compliant with the objective of Section 25.114(c)(4)(iii) and grant a partial waiver of the regulation that relieves Hughes of the substantial burden of providing the additional 1,000 beam/channel combinations for the backup gateway beams.
-With the interconnection data having been supplied for all operational beams, granting Hughes's request for a partial waiver is not inconsistent in any way with the rule's purpose, and is fully consistent with the public interest.
+With the interconnection data having been supplied for all operational beams, granting Hughes's request for a partial waiver is not inconsistent in any way with the rule's purpose, and is fully consistent with the public interest.22